Reduced Running Costs

 Most purchasers are cost sensitive for the wrong reason, they believe the finance cost of ownership is the most important cost in any purchase, but they sometimes tend to overlook the real cost which come from unreliable and inefficient plant & equipment.
 They also overlook the benefit of sustainable plant & equipment at the end of its lease period, and the potential resale value of a reliable long-lasting truck.

 Long lasting, reliable plant & equipment also gives them the opportunity to benefit from a machine that will still be working long after they have finished paying it off, if they should choose to maintain ownership.

-We know this, that is why Vacvator build units that last, are easy to maintain, easy to operate and cost effective to run.
+We know this, that is why Vacvator build trucks that last, are easy to maintain, easy to operate and cost effective to run.

 We can help you select the right model!